Xamla/rosvita-documentation/README.md

-# rosvita-documentation
+# ROSVITA Documentation
-Documentation of the ROSVITA robot programming environment.
+This is the documentation of the ROSVITA robot programming environment.

-Sphinx is a tool that makes it easy to create beautiful documentation.
+To build this documentation first install [Sphinx](http://www.sphinx-doc.org/en/stable/).
-Assuming you have Python already, install Sphinx:
+Assuming you have Python already, install Sphinx via the following command:

 ``pip install sphinx sphinx-autobuild``